Age and Dementia-Friendly Business designation launched

 Jan Mutchler, Director of the Center for Social and Demographic Research on Aging at UMass Boston and Age-Friendly Boston partner, said, "We are delighted with the progress made by the City during its first year carrying out the Age Friendly Boston Action Plan.
 The leadership in the City, and the partnerships established to make this initiative successfully, are impressive.
 UMass Boston Gerontology is proud to be an ongoing partner in this effort.

 In 2014, Mayor Walsh signed onto the World Health Organization's (WHO) network of Age-Friendly Cities, through their United States partner AARP, and launched the Age-Friendly Boston Initiative.
-Under Mayor Walsh's leadership, the Elderly Commission formed a partnership with UMass Boston Gerontology Institute, supported by a grant from the Tufts Health Plan Foundation, to conduct research based on the guidelines set forth by the WHO.
+Under Mayor Walsh's leadership, the Age Strong Commission formed a partnership with UMass Boston Gerontology Institute, supported by a grant from the Tufts Health Plan Foundation, to conduct research based on the guidelines set forth by the WHO.
 Grounded in community feedback, the plan identifies recommendations and action items the City will take to enhance the quality of life for Boston's older adult residents.

 Developed in partnership with AARP, the Tufts Health Plan Foundation and UMass Boston, the 75 action items in the Action Plan were developed through 25 listening sessions, featuring engagement from over 4,000 older residents throughout Boston.
 The Action Plan is organized around eight key life domains, or main concerns.